Evaluating Prior Learning Portfolios: A Guide

 - Bursar Office enters the payment in the “fee paid” block and signs the form where indicated.

-- World Campus students submit the form to Dr. Shannon Kennan (email@example.com) and University Park students submit the form to Jamey Perry (firstname.lastname@example.org).
+- World Campus students submit the form to Michelle Baker (email@example.com) and University Park students submit the form to Jamey Perry (firstname.lastname@example.org).

-- After review, and in consultation with the appropriate department head and/or faculty, Kennan or Perry forwards the portfolio and Credit by Portfolio Assessment Application to the Associate Dean.
-Signatures of the department head or faculty reviewer, Kennan or Perry, and Associate Dean indicate approval of the portfolio.
+- After review, and in consultation with the appropriate department head and/or faculty, Baker or Perry forwards the portfolio and Credit by Portfolio Assessment Application to the Associate Dean.
+Signatures of the department head or faculty reviewer, Baker or Perry, and Associate Dean indicate approval of the portfolio.

 - Student will be notified of approval or lack thereof within 8 weeks of faculty receipt of the portfolio.
 Adhering to this timeline will allow students to meet their intended timeline for graduation, particularly if a portfolio is not approved for credit.